 Non-Filing Statements, Verification Worksheets, and Business/Farm Supplements will be made available within each applicants IDOC dashboard.

-The purpose of the Certification of Finances is to help colleges and universities obtain complete and accurate information about the funds available to international applicants who want to study in the United States.
+The purpose of the Scripps College International Student Financial Form is to help the Office of Admission obtain complete and accurate information about the funds available to international applicants who want to study in the United States.
 Strict government regulations, rising education costs, and economic conditions have made verifying the financial resources of international applicants essential.
 Institutions do not have the option of deciding whether to verify the financial resources of their international applicants; financial verification must be made prior to institutional issuance of a Certificate of Eligibility for Nonimmigrant Student Status (Form I-20 or DS-2019).